Darialyphia/clashing_destiny_v2/docs/CORE_SET.md

 ---

-Starseeker
+[ ] Starseeker

 Minion | Arcane | ((1)) | K | 1 / 2 | (slow)

-On Enter: Scry 3, then, if you have Balance, Mill the top card of your deck.
+On Enter: Scry 3, then, if you have Balance, Draw a card.

 ---